 Look at the following steps to learn how to write one:

-5. Add Your Skills
+Step 5: Add Your Skills

 Your skills section is one of the most important parts of writing the perfect resume.
 It gives employers a quick look at what you bring to the table, so it’s important to include both technical and soft skills that are relevant to the role.